 The Chaffee Art Center represents over 200 artists working in virtually every medium—painting, sculpture, photography, ceramics, printmaking and fine furniture.
 Offers exhibitions and art classes.

 Features a great selection of quality New England artists.

 Equine Events throughout Vermont

 Launch from the Village Green in front of the Deli and Post Office in Quechee

 The beauty is overwhelming as you float beneath the colorful hot air balloon canopy.
-Gentle air currents help you explore the splendor of Quechee, Vermont's lovely landscapes.
-With no sensation of motion, you drift in perfect silence, enjoying distant views, touching clouds, and gaining new perspectives on the forest as we tickle the treetops.
+Gentle air currents help you explore the splendor of Quechee, Vermont’s lovely landscapes.
+With no sensation of motion, you drift in perfect silence, enjoying distant views, touching clouds, and gaining new perspectives on the forest as you tickle the treetops.
 Flying hot air balloons for over 25 years in Vermont, Maine and MA, they believe that hot air balloons capture the imagination, each flight a unique and magical voyage.